 They also eat beetles, grasshoppers, moths, and bugs.

-But let’s face facts, the Northern saw-whet owl is adorable.
+But let’s face facts, the Northern Saw-whet owl is adorable.

 The owl is 8 inches long with a wingspan of 17 inches.

-The owl is common and widespread in northern forests across boreal and mountainous North America.
+This owl is common and widespread in northern forests across boreal and mountainous North America.